 Ontario to offer free prescription medication for children and young people 24 and under

-As part of the 2017 Budget, Ontario has announced that it is moving to make prescription medications free for all children and youth 24 years of age and younger, regardless of family income.
+As part of the 2017 Budget, Ontario has announced that it will make prescription medications free for all children and youth 24 years of age and younger, regardless of family income or student status.
 Under Ontario’s new OHIP+: Children and Youth Pharmacare Program, coverage for prescription medications will be automatic with no upfront costs if they are listed on the Ontario Drug Benefit Formulary/Comprehensive Drug Index or if they are funded through the Exceptional Access Program.

-OHIP+ will give young people access to more than 4,400 drugs reimbursed under the Ontario Drug Benefit Program, including medications funded though the Exceptional Access Program.
-Medications that will be covered include asthma inhalers, drugs to treat depression, anxiety and attention hyperactivity disorder, antibiotics, and oral contraceptives.
+OHIP+ will give young people access to more than 4,400 drugs reimbursed under the Ontario Drug Benefit Program (ODB), including:

 For more information on OHIP+, please click here.